Skip to content

 Sonoma County, CA

-Sonoma, CA
+Sonoma, California

 As far as wine getaways are concerned, the northern region of California is practically iconic.
 However, I’d recommend skipping the more famous Napa Valley for the smaller and more underrated Sonoma County instead.
 After you’ve enjoyed its famous wines, explore the county’s smaller, local businesses more and see what makes this area such a perfect retreat.